CivicActions/security-policy/tools/encryption.md

 Bottom line: while your post cards are likely not being read, your emails are at the least being scanned by automated sniffers.
 But it is possible to wrap your _post card_-like email in a secure envelope known as encryption.
 If you use strong encryption, it can actually be impossible for even the NSA to decrypt the ciphertext without your cooperation (or perhaps NSA-injected malware in your computer that steals your private key and passphrase).

-Once you have created a GnuPG key pair and have added public keys of people you want to correspond with, there are a number of ways that you can integrate GPG with your email, several are described here:
+Once you have created a GnuPG key pair and have added public keys of people you want to correspond with, there are many ways that you can integrate GPG with your email, several are described here:

 ### Mailvelope (for Gmail in Chrome & Firefox)

 [Mailvelope](https://www.mailvelope.com/) integrates GPG with your Gmail using a Chrome or Firefox extension.

 ### GPG Suite (for Mac OSX Mail App)

 See [GPGTools](https://gpgtools.org/) _(not yet fully integrated with Sierra)_

 ### Enigmail (Mozilla Thunderbird)

 [Enigmail](https://www.enigmail.net/index.php/en/) works with Mozilla Thunderbird and GPG to deliver a seamless encrypted email experience.

 ### More Email References

 * [Email Self-Defense](https://emailselfdefense.fsf.org/en/) (Free Software Foundation)
 * [The Best Free Ways to Send Encrypted Email and Secure Messages](http://www.howtogeek.com/135638/the-best-free-ways-to-send-encrypted-email-and-secure-messages/) (HowToGeek)
 * [Why No One Uses Encrypted Email Messages](http://www.howtogeek.com/187961/why-no-one-uses-encrypted-email-messages/) (HowToGeek)